 Lewis responds to that question, and others like it, in this classic piece of Christian literature.

-The reason so many people relate to this book and find it helpful is because it includes the personal conversion story of Lewis himself.
+The reason so many people relate to this book and find it helpful is that it includes the personal conversion story of Lewis himself.
 For a long time, C.S.
 Lewis didn’t believe in God and especially didn’t buy into the Christian story.

 As a professor at Oxford University in England, he began asking questions like: